microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

-You can use Fabric's icons in a few ways, depending on if you're using Fluent UI React or Fabric Core.
+You can use Fluent UI's icons in a few ways, depending on if you're using Fluent UI React or Fabric Core.

 ### Fluent UI React